discordjslib/discordjslib/Documentation/Classes/Channel.md

-# A channel represents any type of [Discord channel](https://discord.com/developers/docs/resources/channel)
+# A Channel is any type of [Discord channel](https://discord.com/developers/docs/resources/channel)

 ## Properties: